AnyChart/docs.anychart.com/Working_with_Data/Data_Tree.md

 Adding a child is quite useful method for adjusting data in real time and visualizing  actual processes.
 Nevertheless, adding only one child at a time may appear to be ineffective for managing data.
 Transferring prepared data with predefined hierarchy is advanced way managing data in a tree.
-Method **.addData()** requires data to add and type of new data
+Method **.addData()** requires data to add and type of new data.

 ```
   // data to add